firegoby/symphonyno5/README.md

 2. **I don't want to use Less CSS!
 What do I do?**

    Just delete the .less files in `workspace` styles and replace with your own `main.css`.
-If you want to use Sass or Stylus instead simple replace `main.less` with `main.sass`, `main.scss`, or `main.styl`.
+If you want to use Sass or Stylus instead simply replace `main.less` with `main.sass`, `main.scss`, or `main.styl`.

-### CSS Compilation

-`workspace/styles/main.less` is the master stylesheet.
-Add all other stylesheets as `@import` directives within that files for easy concatenation of all stylesheets into a single production file.

-If you want to use **Sass** or **Stylus** instead just replace the `main.less` with `main.sass`, `main.scss` or `main.styl` and make sure the command-line compiler for your chosen CSS pre-processor is available to your `$PATH

-1. `symphonyno5 compile styles`
-2. In Symphony admin **Preferences** enable **Production Mode**

-### Concatenate & Minify Javascript for Production

-1. Add all javascripts files (in the order you want them referenced) to `workspace/scripts/build.xml`.
-If using CoffeeScript add the filename with a `.js` extension, all CoffeeScript files will be compiled before minification and concatenation.
-2. `symphonyno5 compile scripts`
-3. In Symphony admin **Preferences** enable **Production Mode**

-#### Note

-The un-minified concatenated `production.js` file is left so that it can be examined in case of errors post-concatenation.
-If you're concerned about public access to the un-minified version of your scripts delete it before deployment, or block it in `.htaccess` or equivalent.

 ## Changelog

 * 0.7.0 - 24 Nov 12 -
-  * Add automated `production-{SHAhash}.min.ext` styles and scripts
+  * Add automated `production-{SHA1hash}.min.ext` styles and scripts
   * Updates to match improvements in [SymphonyNo5.sh](http://github.com/firegoby/symphonyno5.sh.git)
+  * Remove legacy Ant build script
+  * Remove custom Less CSS code, make CSS PreProcessor support agnostic
   * Remove Bootstrap integration
   * Remove hana+nils XSLT Kit for Symphony
   * Remove use-case specific meta tags